The Technological Society and the Rule of Technique

 Technique Is Not Gadgets

 Ellul's central term is technique.
-The International Jacques Ellul Society stresses that this is not simply "technology" in the usual English sense.
+The International Jacques Ellul Society stresses that this is not simply "technology" in the ordinary English sense.
 It means rationalized methods, procedures, and systems organized toward maximum efficiency.
 Machines are one expression of technique, but so are management methods, bureaucratic classifications, propaganda systems, policing methods, educational testing, production planning, and optimization routines.

 The Autonomy Problem

 This is how choice becomes dependency.
 A tool is optional while other ways of working remain viable.
-It becomes infrastructure when training, staffing, documentation, procurement, law, and public expectation adapt to it.
+It becomes infrastructure when training, staffing, documentation, procurement, law, security review, and public expectation adapt to it.
 It becomes a trap when leaving it would collapse the very capacities the institution allowed to atrophy.

 Institutions Under Efficiency